SwedbankPay/developer.swedbankpay.com/_includes/payment-order-age-restrictions.md

 ## Restrict Payments To An Age Limit Request

-You need to add a `int` field called `restrictedToAgeLimit` in your payment order request and set it to your desired age limit, i.e. 20.
+You need to add an `int` field called `restrictedToAgeLimit` in your payment order request and set it to your desired age limit, i.e. 20.

 Below is a shortened example of a payment order request.
 Apart from the